 We take a look at Scotland’s new cancer plan, outlining what will mean for the nation’s health and for patients.

 We explore how an EU law potentially holding back progress in research on cancers that affect children and young adults.

 Category: Science blog January 21, 2016

-Stephanie Mathisen, Sense About Science Campaigns and Policy Officer, reflects on the successes of the AllTrials campaign over the past three years and the challenges that still lie ahead.
+A Sense About Science Campaigns and Policy Officer reflects on the successes of the AllTrials campaign and the challenges that still lie ahead.